mkaz/working-with-go/_posts/index.md

 This tutorial will use `$` as the command prompt, and `>>` as the output from the program.

-Go includes a convenience function which allows you to build/run in a single command, note this does not produce a binary.
+Go includes a convenience function `run` that allows you to build and run in a single command, but note this does not produce a binary.

 ```
 $ go run hello.go